 - Set clear expectations for client communication.
 Clients understand that everyone’s work situations have changed.
 They’re in the same boat and know that when and how they can expect to communicate with their lawyer has changed.
 Just don’t expect them to figure that out on their own.
 Communicate a clear plan to them about when and how they can speak or (virtually) meet with you.
 Transparency facilitates adaptation.

 - Take care of your mental health needs.
 We live in stressful, anxious and (for some) traumatic times.
-Be gentle with yourself.
+Be gentle with yourself and if you feel the need to get a stress relief treatment, visit an addiction treatment center lubbock.
 Set time aside to take stock of your mood, to recognize your emotions, and to allow yourself to decompress.
 As a lawyer, you think for a living.
 Take care of your brain to keep yourself in top form.

 With those best practices as our guideposts, let’s take a look at some specific, practical steps you can take to make the most of your new remote or home-based working environment.